microsoft/WebTemplateStudio/docs/generated-apps/deployment.md

 ![Build project](../resources/preparing-deploy-build-project.png)

+ - Copy the build directory to:
+   -  `server/build` if Node, Flask or Moleculer backend framework is selected.
+   -  `publish/ClientApp/build` if Asp .Net backend framework is selected.
- - Copy the build directory to `server/build`, so the `server` folder will contain all the necessary frontend and backend files for the deployment.
+- This folder will contain all the necessary frontend and backend files for the deployment.

 ![Build directory](../resources/deploy-build-directory.png)